Product roadmaps—whether they’re internal or public—are a great asset for any SaaS company.

 Especially with internal product roadmaps, it’s extremely important to make it very clear who’s in charge of any given item.

-Plus, clear and visible ownership in the roadmap will make the people directly responsible more aware, involved, and proud about it.
+Plus, clear and visible ownership within the roadmap will make the people directly responsible more aware, involved, and proud of the work they’re doing.

 This was such a simple metaphor, I immediately understood what he meant.
 Brian was taking the lead and needed some support; that’s where I had some bandwidth to come in and help out.”